 - Wash & chop serrano pepper, and mince garlic.

 - Put chopped pepper in pan over medium-low heat, and dry-cook for 5 minutes.
-Meanwhile, measure a quarter cup of sherry wine out, and then use a wine wand in the mixture for at least ten minutes, stirring gently whenever you remember to.
+Meanwhile, measure 2 Tablespoons of sherry wine out, and then use a wine wand in the mixture for at least ten minutes, stirring gently whenever you remember to.

 - Add sesame oil and garlic, and sauté for 3 more minutes, when garlic is just starting to brown.

-- While the mixture sautés, mix together the broth, apple cider vinegar, coconut aminos, umeboshi, honey, black pepper, and ginger puree.
+- While the mixture sautés, mix together the broth, apple cider vinegar, sherry wine, coconut aminos, umeboshi, honey, black pepper, and ginger puree.
 Once the garlic starts to brown, add in the vinegar mixture.

 - Stir everything together for 30 seconds, and then let it cook for 7-10 minutes, stirring occasionally.

 - Once the sauce is lightly boiling, turn the temp fully to low.
 Mix 2 teaspoons of arrowroot starch with 2 Tablespoons of water until they form a slurry.
 Add the slurry to your sauce and combine well, until the mixture has thickened.